Noise-induced quantum synchronization

-where we have used the superscript $\m{p}$ to label the perturbed quantities (in the presence of degeneracy, the zeroth order eigenstates $\ketflip{\nu_k,\nu_l}^{(0)}$ are in general different from the unperturbed eigenstates $\ketflip{\nu_k,\nu_l}$).
+where we have used the superscript $\m{p}$ to label the perturbed quantities \cite{com4}.

 According to Eq.~\eqref{eq:perturbation_theory}, eigenmodes of the quantum many-body system experience a selective exponential decay with rate $\gamma m_{kl}$.
 Stable synchronization occurs when all the modes decay to zero except one.
-After a given time, which we call synchronization time $\tau_{\m s}$, the system will be in one eigenstate ${\ketflip{\nu_k,\nu_l}}^\m{s}$ in Liouville space and oscillate with the corresponding eigenfrequency $\Lambda_{kl}^\m{s}$.
+This leads to a decoherence-free subspace \cite{lid98} with only a single eigenmode \cite{com1}: After a given time, which we call synchronization time $\tau_{\m s}$, the system will be in one eigenstate ${\ketflip{\nu_k,\nu_l}}^\m{s}$ in Liouville space and oscillate with the corresponding eigenfrequency $\Lambda_{kl}^\m{s}$.
 On the other hand, transient synchronization appears when there is a clear timescale separation between the different decay times \cite{gio19}.
-In this situation, a Liouville eigenstate ${\ketflip{\nu_k,\nu_l}}^\m{t}$ which oscillates with frequency $\Lambda_{kl}^\m{t}$ can outlive all the others for a very long time.
-Both types of synchronization will be observed in the quantum spin chain \eqref{eq:Spin-chain_Hamiltonian}.
-The above route to synchronization is reminiscent of the classical synchronization mechanism known as 'suppression of natural dynamics' \cite{bal09}: beyond a critical forcing (coupling) amplitude in forced (spontaneous) synchronization, mode locking does not occur, but natural oscillations of the system are suppressed, leaving it synchronized in a new mode \cite{bal09}.
-However, the present quantum phenomenon is radically different: i) it is noise-induced, ii) it suppresses all the natural modes of the system except one, iii) it does not require a critical noise amplitude, and, moreover, iv) it does not rely on limit cycles.
+In this situation, a Liouville eigenstate ${\ketflip{\nu_k,\nu_l}}^\m{t}$ which oscillates with frequency $\Lambda_{kl}^\m{t}$ can outlive all the others for a very long time---there is no synchronization otherwise \cite{sup}.
+Both types of synchronization occur in the quantum spin chain \eqref{eq:Spin-chain_Hamiltonian}.
+The above route to synchronization is reminiscent of the classical synchronization mechanism known as \enquote{suppression of natural dynamics} \cite{mos02,ani07,bal09}: beyond a critical forcing (coupling) amplitude in forced (spontaneous) synchronization, mode locking does not occur, but natural oscillations of the system are suppressed, leaving it synchronized in a new mode \cite{ani92,pot01,bal02,hau06,usa14,wan21}.
+However, the present quantum phenomenon is different: i) it is noise-induced, ii) it suppresses all the natural modes of the system except one, iii) it does not require a critical noise amplitude, and iv) it does not rely on limit cycles.